blastedryan/447-Petfinder/README.md

 ####Running Selenium Tests ####
 Go into the app_style/tests directory.

 To run the selenium tests you must first install selenium by going to https://www.selenium.dev/downloads/.
-Then you must install a webdriver (chrome, firefox, safari, etc.).
+Then you must install a chrome webdriver from https://chromedriver.chromium.org/downloads.
 Once that is done you must put the path to webdriver and html (Petfinder_template.html) into lines 8 and 9 of test.py respectively.
 Once that is done you can just run test.py like a normal python file and it should open up a web browser with the html link displayed on it.
 The current tests just test if the web page opens correctly and if the accordion table acts appropriately.